Lynis Documentation

 16. Security hardening

 One of the main components of Lynis and Lynis Enterprise is to provide guidance in security hardening of systems.
 Per system the related security controls are listed.
 The Enterprise edition includes an implementation plan, customized to your environment.
-This way help is provided to select which controls.
+This way help is provided to select which controls.17.
+Compliance and Baselines

 Baselines provide a means to check for a defined policy and report about the compliance with the policy.
-Each system can be linked to a baseline of choice.
+Each system can be linked to a baseline of choice.18.
+Change management

 Events within the Lynis Enterprise solution are used to inform the administrator(s) about a specific activity.
 This includes exceeding a warning threshold or for example missing data.
-Usually an event is a call to action and check the related component.
+Usually an event is a call to action and check the related component.20.
+Software upgrades

 If the platform(s) used provides an up-to-date Lynis package, it could be used as part of your software upgrade strategy.